-The gun is based off of Smith & Wesson’s L frame which is what they call their “medium-large” pistols.
+The gun WAS Smith & Wesson’s original L frame which is what they call their “medium-large” pistols.
 It holds 6 rounds but there are also 7 round options and it also has adjustable rear sights.

 It’s one of my gripes about revolvers.
 This gun, which isn’t much bigger than my Glock 19, weighs in at just under 3 pounds.
 The weight is necessary, .357 Magnum isn’t tame and the 686 has gotta hold back a pretty hefty explosion so it needs some bulk to keep from exploding itself.
 It’s also good for recoil as well.
 Without all that weight, the only thing to absorb the recoil is your wrist.